bootphon/contrastive-symmetry/README.md

 in natural inventories, as shown by two different measures evaluated on PBase with the features from the Halle and Clements phonology workbook.
 Earlier analyses suggested, confusingly, that one, but not another, of these measures was showing a tendency for economy.
+The correct statistical analysis shows that this is wrong, and that there is a general tendency toward feature economy in natural inventories.

 One caveat with the current code is that it can sometimes fail to generate statistics for certain inventories due to particularities of how certain